batsonjay/uploadDistributor/docs/Implementation-plan.md

         "license": "cc-by-nc-sa"
       }
     },
-    "version": "1.0"
+    "user_role": "DJ", // or "Admin"
+    "destinations": ["azuracast", "mixcloud", "soundcloud"], // Only used by Admin role "version": "1.0"
   }
   ```
+- All timestamps in the JSON will be stored in UTC format
 - Create sample songlist JSON files for development and testing

 #### 2.1.2 Persistent Storage for Songlists